Wine Calorie Guide

 Throughout the year, and especially during the beginning of the year, we regularly field questions about calories and carbohydrates in wine.
 Below is a quick guide to *approximate calorie and carbohydrate counts in the most popular wine varietals:

 *Figures above based on the USDA calorie content for an ounce of wine.
+Calories and carbohydrates may differ depending on winemaking style.

 Also consider giving a few of the healthy food “swaps” below a try if you’re working on lightening things up in the new year.